ortus-boxlang/boxlang-quick-installer/BVM-README.md

 # or use the direct command
 boxlang-miniserver --port 8080

-# Install a BoxLang module
+# Install a BoxLang module (using helper script)
-bvm module bx-orm
-# or use the direct command
 install-bx-module bx-orm

-# Install a BoxLang site template
+# Install a BoxLang site template (using helper script)
-bvm site mysite
-# or use the direct command
 install-bx-site mysite

 # Run a BoxLang script